epimorphics/lr-data-conversion/README.md

 The conversion processes produces a complete TDB/Lucene image that can be served by Fuseki.

 The Java code in this project will convert a complete PPD CSV file into NQUADS.

-Vocabulary, HPI data, and TRANS data in TTL format are converted to QUADS and loaded into the image.
+Scripts convert vocabulary, HPI data, and TRANS data in TTL format  to QUADS that are also loaded into the image.

 The directory layout is as follows:

     /media/ephemeral0/image-build/
       csv          # PPD CSV files
       ttl          # HPI and TRANS ttl files vocab        # owl files in .ttl format nq           # converted NQUADS files to be loaded into the image LR-DB        # TDB image
       LR-DB-lucene # text index
       TEMP         # temp directory - needed by tdbloader2 for large sorts

 ## scripts